VSangarya/SE22-group23-HW1/test/README.md

-# This directory contains test cases for all functions in the financial calculator.
+# This directory contains test cases.